Agent Runtime Assurance

 System Architecture

-- Verdict: Reduces traces to a deterministic coverage outcome.
+- Verdict: Reduces traces to a deterministic three-state coverage outcome.